holepunchto/protomux-rpc-middleware/README.md

 - `toKey(ctx)` (function): maps a `ctx` to a limiter key.
 - `options` (optional): metrics options:
   - `options.promClient`: a `prom-client` module to expose metrics.
-  - `options.nrRateLimitsMetricName` (string, default `'rate_limit_number_rate_limits'`): gauge name tracking number of active buckets.
-Use when there is multiple rate limit active.
+  - `options.nrRateLimitsMetricName` (string, default `rate_limit_number_rate_limits`): gauge name tracking number of active buckets.
+Use when there are multiple rate limiters active.

 `rateLimit.on('rate-limit-refilled', (key, tokens) => {})`